-APF is a patient driven organisation, it is vital to us that our community is a safe space for all, regardless of background, sexuality, gender, disability, or race.
+APF is a people-driven organisation, it is vital to us that our community is a safe space for all, regardless of background, sexuality, gender, disability, or race.
 We gain strength from the wide variety of backgrounds that people come with.
 We value your unique experience and want your voice to be heard.

 Daniel Saxton